 Hard Candy (Geffen ’02) Rating: B+

-Saturday Nights & Sunday Mornings (Geffen ’08) Rating: B+
+Saturday Nights & Sunday Mornings (Geffen ’08) Rating: B

-So much for the Counting Crows releasing an album every three years; this one took a whopping six (though with a hit Joni Mitchell cover song with Vanessa Carlton and a Shrek 2 soundtrack song they weren't totally out of the limelight in the interim; neither are among their better efforts, in my opinion), but it's still a quality release just like all their others.
+So much for the Counting Crows releasing an album every three years; this one took a whopping six (though with a hit Joni Mitchell cover song (“Big Yellow Taxi”) with Vanessa Carlton and a popular Shrek 2 soundtrack song (“Accidentally In Love”) they weren't totally out of the limelight in the interim), but it's still a quality release just like all their others.
 It has its flaws, the main one being the thematic sequencing, as the first six songs (the Saturday Nights part) are produced by Gil Norton and are mostly rocking, while the rest of the album (the Sunday Mornings part) was produced by Brian Deck and contains mellower, folksier meditations (an exception is the also rocking last song, "Come Around," which was also produced by Norton).
 I complained about such a setup in my review of the Foo Fighters' In Your Honor, and I still think that grouping songs together by musical style is a flawed concept, as the second half of this album starts to drag a bit as one instrumentally sparse, morose ballad follows another.
-Don't get me wrong, there are some really good songs ("Washington Square," "You Can't Count On Me," "Come Around") and evocative song titles ("When I Dream Of Michelangelo," "On a Tuesday in Amsterdam Long Ago") on side two (let's pretend there is still such a thing as album sides, ok?), but side one is clearly superior, as the band proves that they can in fact rock convincingly.
+Don't get me wrong, there are some really good songs ("Washington Square," "You Can't Count On Me," "Come Around") and evocative song titles ("When I Dream Of Michelangelo," "On a Tuesday in Amsterdam Long Ago") on side two (let's pretend there is still such a thing as album sides, ok?), but side one is superior, as the band proves that they can in fact rock convincingly.
 "1492" and "Cowboys" rock harder than any Crows song since "Angels Of The Silences," and "Hanging Tree" also has a big sound and a hooky chorus.
-"Los Angeles" has soulful guitar riffs and an admirable intensity but isn't as memorable on the whole, but "Sundays" and "Insignificant" offer additional highlights, the former mixing funky rock and summery pop, the latter another strong rocker that builds impressively and even features a rare guitar solo (so does "Cowboys" for that matter).
+"Los Angeles" has soulful guitar riffs and an admirable intensity but isn't as memorable, but "Sundays" and "Insignificant" offer additional highlights, the former mixing funky rock and summery pop, the latter another strong rocker that builds impressively and even features a rare guitar solo (so does "Cowboys" for that matter).
 Without getting into more details about individual songs, I'll try to sum up the album's themes by saying that side one shows Duritz the thrill seeker on the prowl, while side two follows with the guilt-laden regret of "what did I do last night?"
 Of course, as per usual Duritz is searching for self-fulfillment, but an empty loneliness and self-loathing are still constant companions, and oft-quotable sound bites, delivered with vocal affectations that aren't for everybody, remain Counting Crows trademarks.
-Ultimately, this is another very good album by a very good band, it's just that I think it could've been better had it been presented differently, and if perhaps a couple of tracks had been removed on side two, thereby providing a better overall balance.
+Ultimately, this is another very good album by a very good band, it's just that I think it could've been better had it been presented differently, and if perhaps a couple of tracks had been removed from side two, thereby providing a better overall balance.

 send me an email